regen-network/regen-ledger/x/data/spec/01_concepts.md

 The IRI for a [raw content hash](#raw-content-hash) and a [graph content hash](#graph-content-hash) follow the same format but differ in how the content hash is encoded to accommodate for different properties.
 Each IRI includes a prefix, base58 encoded data (the encoded content hash), and a file extension.

-The format for a content hash:
+The format for an IRI:

 ```
 regen:113gdjFKcVCt13Za6vN7TtbgMM6LMSjRnu89BMCxeuHdkJ1hWUmy.rdf